-- Motorcycle accident claim amounts are usually calculated through a combination of factors that include the amount of past and estimated future medical bills, past and future loss of earnings, whether your injury is permanent, and who is totally or mostly at fault.
+- The value of motorcycle accident claims is determined based on factors, including past and estimated future medical bills, past and future loss of earnings, permanency of the injuries, and who is totally or mostly at fault.

-- If the at-fault driver was drunk, drugged or otherwise intoxicated, or was driving recklessly, the value of a motorcycle accident case is often increased, regardless of the severity of the injuries due to punitive damages.
+- If the at-fault driver was drunk, drugged, or otherwise intoxicated or was driving recklessly, the value of a motorcycle accident case often increases due to punitive damages, regardless of the severity of the injuries.

-- If both sides of an accident case can reach an agreement, then it will usually be settled out of court.
-Otherwise, the victim’s lawyer may advise filing a lawsuit so that a court or jury can decide the case’s value.
+- If an agreement can be made, then the case will usually be settled out of court.
+Otherwise, the victim’s lawyer may advise filing a lawsuit so a court or jury can decide the case’s value.

 Why are Georgia Motorcycle Accident Cases Usually Worth More Than Car Accidents?